 The appellate court concluded that mitigation measures to address water supply impacts — including requiring oil industry users to work together to develop and implement a plan to reduce water use — inappropriately deferred formulation of the measures or delayed their implementation.
 The EIR did not commit the County itself to the measures, improperly relying on unidentified third parties who might or might not implement them at some unknown point in the future.

 The County’s adoption of a statement of overriding considerations finding adverse water supply impacts to be significant and irreversible did not save the EIR because the County had an independent duty to (1) describe mitigation measures that were currently feasible and (2) identify and explain the uncertainty in the effectiveness of those measures.

 Conversion of Agricultural Land

-The court held the County lacked substantial evidence for its conclusion that specified mitigation measures would cause the ordinance to a have less-than-significant impact on conversion of land from agricultural uses.
+The court held the County lacked evidence for its conclusion that specified mitigation measures would cause the ordinance to a have less-than-significant impact on conversion of land from agricultural uses.
 The EIR’s reliance on acquisition of agricultural conversation easements was improper because such easements did not create any new agricultural land to replace the land converted and did not otherwise offset the impact.